jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W4.md

 In this assignment, you will create a **30-second continuous handheld video** recorded from a **first-person point of view**, moving from an **outdoor space to an indoor space** in a single, uninterrupted shot.

-The focus of this exercise is on **movement, exposure anticipation, spatial transition, perceptual decision-making, and responsive color correction**, not narrative development or stylistic editing.
+The focus of this exercise is on **movement, exposure anticipation, and spatial transition**, not narrative development of perfect lighting.
+The goal is for you to **rely more in post-production processes** so you practice **advance colour correction**.

-📌 *This assignment is recorded during a shared double-production session with Week 3.
-All recording must be completed during class time.*

 > ❗ **Attendance and engagement are part of the rubric.**
 You are expected to work actively during class time and participate in all in-class activities.